B Capital

-B Capital is an American venture capital firm headquartered in Manhattan Beach, California.
+B Capital is an American venture capital firm, headquartered in Manhattan Beach, California.
 The firm has a strategic partnership with the Boston Consulting Group (BCG).

-Outside the United States, B Capital has offices in Beijing, Hong Kong and Singapore.
+Outside the United States, B Capital has offices in Doha, Hong Kong and Singapore.

-Background
+History

 B Capital was founded in 2015 by Facebook co-founder Eduardo Saverin and Raj Ganguly.
 Saverin had worked with Ganguly since 2012 where they met in Singapore due to mutual acquaintances from Harvard University.
-In 2015 they came up with the idea of B-Capital around two points of distinction which were a strong footprint in Southeast Asia and a matchmaker for BCG.
-From inception the firm took a multinational approach to investing rather than starting locally.
+From inception, the firm took a multinational approach to investing rather than starting locally.
 While Ganguly oversaw more of the day-to-day management, Saverin focused on investments especially those in Southeast Asia and India.

 B Capital partnered with BCG which allowed its portfolio companies access to BCG's advice and clients.
 BCG as a passive investor in B Capital would only provide consulting advice when founders ask.

-In May 2016, B Capital raised more than $143.6 million in the first close for its first fund.
-B Capital had already invested in two companies which were Ninja Van and Evidation Health.
+In May 2016, B Capital raised more than $143.6 million in its first fund, after having already invested in Ninja Van and Evidation Health.

 In 2017, First Round Capital co-founder Howard L. Morgan came out of retirement to become chairman of B Capital.

-In April 2021, B Capital expanded its investment scope into China and hired a former SoftBank Vision Fund partner to lead its China team.
-Despite the Chinese government launching a regulatory campaign on Chinese technology companies, B Capital management believed it was the best time to scout for startups there.
+In April 2021, B Capital expanded its investment scope into China and hired a former SoftBank Vision Fund partner to lead its China team, despite the Chinese government launching a regulatory campaign on technology companies.

-In July 2022, B Capital had raised $250 million for its first early-stage venture fund named Ascent Fund.
+In July 2022, B Capital raised $250 million for its first early-stage venture fund, Ascent Fund.
 Prior to that B Capital had allocated most of its capital toward later-stage companies.

 In March 2023, B Capital had raised $500 million for its first healthcare-only fund.
+In March 2024, B Capital raised $750 million to fund and invest in late stage startups.

+As of 2026, the firm has invested $60 million in three startups: industrial robot developer Eureka Robotics, Ninja Van and automation software developer MoEngage.